single -- lost in stereo

 "Oh, I don't think you want to play that game, angel."
 He shot daggers at her as she dipped her head in.
 He thought she was about to go in for a kiss, but her lips lingered over his ear.

 "I'm no angel."
 A gasp left his kissable lips, her cold breath tickling the tiny hairs against his metal adorned earlobe.
 Corrina's lips danced along with the ever growing teasing grin.
 The temperature rose.
 Her heart raced.
-Cheeks rosey, and not from a tinted blush.
+Cheeks rosy, and not from a tinted blush.
 Then, her slender fingers tangled themselves in his sandy curls, leading his head in towards hers, maneuvering him meticulously so their lips were inches away from connecting.

-The sparks flied around, encompassing the two in their own personal cloud.
+The sparks flew around, encompassing the two in their own personal cloud.
 A cloud deeper and more encompassing than cloud nine.
 Their lips drifted closer and closer together, two magnets meant to connect and spend an eternity together.
 Until forced apart by outside forces, that is.
 For two people never remain together that long with even the slightest interference from the outside word.

-Corrina's voice dropped a few octaves, barley speaking above a whisper in a slow, almost Marilyn like tone.
+Corrina's voice dropped a few octaves, barely speaking above a whisper in a slow, almost Marilyn like tone.
 The edges of her lips danced higher up, wishing to dance to the stars.
-She longed for the stars obscured by his lone aviators slidding down the bridge of his nose.
+She longed for the stars obscured by his lone aviators sliding down the bridge of his nose.
 And the stars she shall receive.
 "But I so want to play that game.
 And I want to win."